 These groups include children and young people, the elderly, women, people with reduced mobility, immigrants and ethnic minorities, people living in isolated areas, populations of low-income and unemployed, in urban, peripheral-urban, rural or remote areas.

 Impact Hub Vienna is running the accelerator that consists of a one-week bootcamp and 3 months acceleration programme.

-- Stage 1 – A selection of top 23 startups was involved in a one-week bootcamp, where they learnt about business model innovation, startup methodologies and tools, get additional product validation, define the value proposition and prepare a business case which will be pitched to project representatives.
-The bootcamp was a competitive arena where only the brilliant and creative ideas will survive to the second stage
+- Stage 1 – A selection of top 23 startups was involved in a one-week bootcamp, where they learnt about business model innovation, startup methodologies and tools, get additional product validation, define the value proposition and prepare a business case which was pitched to project representatives.
+The bootcamp was a competitive arena where only the brilliant and creative ideas can survive to the second stage

 - Stage 3 (current) – The best 5 startups, selected from Phase 2, are meeting and networking with decision-makers, consultants, customers, investors and industry operators to test-bed their ideas under real-life conditions, providing unprecedented international recognition and a fast-track to entering a huge untapped market.
-The 5 startups will showcase during the demo day at the virtual HiReach Final Event in September 2020.
+The 5 startups showcased during the virtual HiReach Final Demo Day in September 2020.